The ultimate free range food...

 Research by the Game and Wildlife Conservation trust demonstrates that woodland managed for shooting, as opposed to commercial timber production, actually provides richer and more varied habitats.

-In financial terms, shooting is worth over £2.5 BILLION per year to the British economy, supporting the equivalent of 74,000 jobs, and bringing cash into rural areas, which is particularly important where there are limited alternative employment opportunities outside the tourist season.
-The BASC “Value of Shooting” report also found that established shoots generate economic benefits far further afield than simply direct employment.
-Businesses within a 15 mile radius, such as hotels, B&B’s, pubs, shops and garages also benefit.
+In financial terms, shooting is worth over £2.5 BILLION per year to the British economy, supporting the equivalent of 74,000 jobs, and bringing cash into those rural areas with limited alternative employment opportunities outside the tourist season.
+The BASC report also found that established shoots generate economic benefits far further afield than simply direct employment.
+Hotels, B&B’s, pubs, shops and garages also benefit hugely.

 So, in eating ethical British game you can be assured it has low carbon miles & negligible carbon footprint.
-Not only are you looking after yourself (game meat is lower in fat & cholesterol, and higher in protein than chicken), but also the environment, and the economy.
+Not only are you looking after yourself (pheasant meat is lower in fat & cholesterol, and higher in protein than chicken), but also the environment, and the Great British economy.